IndigoUnited/js-dejavu/README.md

-# dejavu, the OOP you've seen before for JS #
+# dejavu, make the leap into JavaScript #

 ---